 APRS Digipeaters

-APRS digipeaters rebrodcast the information packet from other stations on a time delay using the same frequecy.
+APRS digipeaters rebroadcast the information packet from other stations on a time delay using the same frequency.
 Like repeaters, the object of a digipeater is to rebroadcast over a larger coverage area.
 APRS also features internet gateways, or I-Gates.
-I-Gates are stations that transceive the radio packets and relay it to the internet and vice-versa.
+I-Gates are stations that receive the radio packets and relay it to the internet and vice-versa.
 So, you can view what’s happening on a networked computer or send free text messages to your friend across the country via RF and I-Gates.

 Here’s a map of local APRS activity